ImperialCollegeLondon/RCDS-intro-to-containers/README.md

-## Part2: Generate Docker images
+## Part2: Generate container images

-### Create own Docker images
+### Create own container images

 Where to get help: the [Docker Community Forums](https://forums.docker.com/), [the Docker Community Slack](https://dockercommunity.slack.com/), or [Stack Overflow](https://stackoverflow.com/search?tab=newest&q=docker).

-To create your own docker images, you need to compose Dockerfiles.
+To create your own container images, you need to compose Dockerfiles.

 A Dockerfile contains a set of instructions with options to the instructions.
 There are many different instructions available, we only cover a few here.
 See [https://docs.docker.com/engine/reference/builder/](https://docs.docker.com/engine/reference/builder/) for a full description.